Tanvir101cmd/Minimal-linux-server/README.md

 ### Final Thoughts

 This setup forms the very basic setup for of a secure, functional server environment.
-My plan it to make it even more useful by using docker or making it a VPN or something similar, rather than than just a server to backup mmy files.
+My plan it to make it even more useful by using docker or making it a VPN or something similar, rather than than just a server to backup my files.